What we’re about

 √ I have visited all three National Parks with no available camping.

-√ √ Therefore, as of this writing, I now have backpacked/kayaked/boat-camped/car-camped/visited sixty of the sixty-three National Parks in the United States.
+√ √ Therefore, as of this writing, I now have backpacked/kayaked/boat-camped/car-camped/visited sixty-two of the sixty-three National Parks in the United States.

-Watch for my posts, if you have any interest at all!
+Watch for my posts, if you have any interest in a visit to the South Pacific this fall.

 Or contact me at any time!

-To date, I've designed and led twenty-six trips on Meetup.
+To date, I've designed and led twenty-seven trips on Meetup.
 Many others have designed and led trips here within BPAWest (and formerly, BAVSGB) over the years.

 As I move toward accomplishing my goal, as we as a community endeavor to grow and improve BPAWest, I hope you will choose to walk with us.